vovacodes/FramerSunbeam/README.md

 ### `Scroll`

-Mimics the behaviour of the Framer built-in `Scroll` component but it is aware of the currently focused `Focusable` child and automatically scrolls it into view when needed.
+Mimics the behaviour of the Framer built-in `Scroll` component, but it is aware of the currently focused `Focusable` child and automatically scrolls it into view when needed.
 This component is useful for creating scrollable carousels and grids of `Focusable` components